GorancekCodes/gcc_openfire/README.md

 # gcc_openfire
 This is simple script for FiveM that enables you to create openfire zones.
-This is relly handy in RP server so people can shot wihout any problems in that zone.
+This is handy in RP server so people can shot wihout any problems in that zone.

 This script is relly easy to configure zones etc.